Our Philosophy on Deer Hunting Makes for Your Great Hunting Experience

 We cannot promise you success in bagging a trophy.
 We can only promise you that no one works harder, nor does anyone come close to our success.

 Over the years we have seen it all; the good, the bad, and the ugly.
-It is the sportsmen that make it all worthwhile.
-Those men who can exhibit grace, dignity, and a sense of humor when they lose as well as when they win.
+It is the sportsmen and women that make it all worthwhile.
+Those who can exhibit grace, dignity, and a sense of humor when they lose as well as when they win.
 They are what a hunting camp is all about, and it is for this type of hunter that Northern Outdoors runs its hunts.